Walk-In Counseling & Referral Services

 The Walk-in Counseling and Referral team is made up of a group of therapists who are well versed in both the treatment of eating disorders and crisis intervention.
 Walk-in counseling is not intended to take the place of individual therapy.
 Instead it is a service that can help clients in emergency situations via support, feedback and referral to services outside The Emily Program that will promote stabilization.

-Some common uses of walk-in services revolve around acute increases in the severity of depression, anxiety, feelings of hopelessness, increased isolation and eating disorder symptoms.
-Sometimes situational stressors promote the use of walk-in services (e.g. conflict at work, loss of a loved one, interpersonal/relationship problems, or the consequences around chemical abuse).
-The question that will help you determine whether or not to use walk-in services is, “Do I need help with this emergency today or can it wait until my next appointment with my primary therapist?”.
+Some common uses of walk-in services revolve around acute increases in the severity of depression, anxiety, suicidal/homicidal thinking, and eating disorder symptoms.
+Sometimes situational stressors promote the use of walk-in services (e.g. conflict at work, loss of a loved one, domestic violence or the consequences around chemical abuse).
+The question that will help you determine whether or not to use walk-in services is, “Do I need help with this emergency today or can it wait until my next appointment with my primary therapist?”